aptech/docs/docs/CR-trap.rst

     x = { 1 1 1,
           1 1 1,
           1 1 1 };

-    // Set the trap flag, to supress the error trap 1;
+    // Set the trap flag, to suppress the error trap 1;

     // Attempt to calculate inverse
     x_inv = inv(x);

 If you run the above code, you will notice that an error was not returned.
-With the `trap` set to 1, instead of stopping the program with an error message, GAUSS will set the variable *x_inv* equal to a scalar error code.
+With the `trap` set to 1, instead of stopping the program with an error message, GAUSS will set the variable ``x_inv`` equal to a scalar error code.
 A scalar error code is a missing value that contains an integer which can be used to identify the error.
 For more information on error codes, see :func:`scalerr` and :func:`error`.
 In this example, however, our main concern is with determining whether or not the return value is a scalar error code.
 We can do this with the GAUSS function, :func:`scalmiss`.

 ::